nhsd-a2si/dos-status-monitor/README.md

 2. A watch list based on types of service within a particular geographic area (e.g. Emergency Departments within 5 miles of SE1 1LT)

 ### Notifications
 The tool currently supports notifications via SMS or Slack.
 You can configure one mobile number as an SMS destination, and one Slack channel utilising the Slack webhook functionality.

+### Snapshots
+A snapshot of service information is taken for every monitored service at the refresh rate specified in configuration.

+Monitored services will be any service that is specifically monitored (watched_services collection) and also any services returned from the monitored searches (watched_searches collection).

+*Note: The snapshot information can grow quite quickly, and there is currently no automated method for clearing this out.
+To ensure the database instance does not reach capacity, you will need to manually export any snapshot data you wish to keep and clear those documents out of the collection.*

 ## Technical Details